-- 75 Changes in insurance contract liabilities may be the consequence of changes in financial assumptions (i.e. discount rates and other financial variables).
+- 68 Changes in insurance contract liabilities may be the consequence of changes in financial assumptions (i.e. discount rates and other financial variables).
 When applying IFRS 17, an insurer will recognise the effect of some changes in financial assumptions in the period in which the changes occur.
-However, the insurer will choose whether to present this effect: - (a) in profit or loss, or - (b) disaggregated between profit or loss and OCI. - 76 The choice will be made individually for each portfolio of insurance contracts.
-Portfolios are determined based on risk characteristics of insurance contracts and how these are managed, rather than on any relationship with assets held.
+However, the insurer will choose whether to present this effect: - (a) in profit or loss, or - (b) disaggregated between profit or loss and OCI. - 69 The choice will be made individually for each portfolio of insurance contracts.
 The flexibility in the presentation of the effects of changes in financial assumptions provided by IFRS 17 will allow an insurer to align the accounting treatment of each portfolio of insurance contracts with the accounting treatment of the assets that back that portfolio.

-- 77 In the extensive case study, some respondents accounted for their insurance finance income or expense through profit or loss under IFRS 17.
-The remaining 60% chose the disaggregation between OCI and profit or loss. - 78 No general conclusions could be drawn from the extensive case study on the impact on volatility of combining IFRS 9 and IFRS 17.
+- 70 In the extensive case study, some respondents accounted for their insurance finance income or expense through profit or loss under IFRS 17.
+The remaining 60% chose the disaggregation between OCI and profit or loss. - 71 No general conclusions could be drawn from the extensive case study on the impact on volatility of combining IFRS 9 and IFRS 17.
 Respondents did not distinguish, when measuring sensitivities, between the accounting and the economic mismatches impacting their balance sheets.
 The most common economic mismatch was the credit risk mismatch as described above.
 In addition, an overall high sensitivity to equity risk was reported, even while there was a low to very low level of investments in equity instruments.